stanleynguyen/blog.stanleynguyen.me/content/post/go-everywhere/index.md

 ## The Big Picture

-What I'm trying to construct using Go is a simple IoT (Internet-of-Things) system which controls an LED light.
+What I'm trying to construct using Go is a simple IoT (Internet-of-Things) system which controls a LED light.
 The whole system can be summed up in a single diagram

 ![System Diagram](./img/diagram.png)